 Our response to Coronavirus (COVID-19)

-The Lord Howe Island Board continues to work with NSW Health, and other agencies to support the Government response to the COVID-19 pandemic.
+The Lord Howe Island Board is working with NSW Health, and other agencies to support the Government response to the COVID-19 pandemic.

 For the latest information on the COVID-19:

 On 15 June 2020 the Minister for Health issued a revised Public Health Order for Lord Howe Island.
 This order is in force until the beginning of the 3rd of August 2020.

 The Order restricts access to and from Lord Howe Island which is declared to be a public health risk area.

 The Order permits access for the following persons to Lord Howe Island:

 - Residents of Lord Howe Island

 - People required to provide, or support, health services and other essential services to persons on the island